aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/java/sending-emails/bulk-email-sending/_index.md

 1. Java Development Environment: Ensure that you have a Java development environment set up on your system.
 You'll need Java to compile and run the Java code examples in this guide.

-2. Aspose.Email for Java Library: Download the Aspose.Email for Java library from the official download link:
+2. Aspose.Email for Java Library: Download the Aspose.Email for Java library from the download link:

    [Aspose.Email for Java Download](https://releases.aspose.com/email/java/)